pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

 * Sign into the [Economics Department's GitLab server](https://econgit.uzh.ch/).
 Use your UZH shortname and your web-access password (same as for OLAT).
 You will need to access "Econ Git" while on-site at UZH or whilst using a UZH VPN if you are off-site.

+##  Mac Users

+On MacOS, download and install Git from [here](http://git-scm.com/download/mac).
+Also install the command-line auto-completion script, as described [here](https://git-scm.com/book/en/v1/Git-Basics-Tips-and-Tricks#Auto-Completion).

+## Linux Users

+Follow the steps documented [here](https://git-scm.com/download/linux) to install on Linux from the terminal.

 ## Windows Users

  Download and install the latest versions of: